English

 India

-Around 500 AD, Aryabhata wrote the Aryabhatiya, a slim volume, written in verse, intended to supplement the rules of calculation used in astronomy and mathematical mensuration.[62]
+Around 500 CE, Aryabhata wrote the Aryabhatiya, a slim volume, written in verse, intended to supplement the rules of calculation used in astronomy and mathematical mensuration.[62]
 Though about half of the entries are wrong, it is in the Aryabhatiya that the decimal place-value system first appears.

 780 Jan 1